-I designed the quilt below while flying on an airplane to our family vacation last week.
+I designed the quilt below while flying on an airplane to our family vacation.
 It’s amazing what a little boredom on a plane ride can do, right?
 Now it’s on my “to make” list!

 This my contemporary interpretation of a Dresden Plate block.
 I call it “Modern Dresden.”